Homeschooling in South Africa: 2001 - 2002 (Persecution of Doddie Kleynhans and Promulgation of NCS)

 b) Although there are 29 000 schools in South Africa, excluding University Departments and Teacher training colleges, only 11 000 copies of the NCS were printed.
 Seeing as it is unlikely that the education department does not know how many schools there are in the country, this indicates that the intention of the education department was that the document would not be distributed to all schools, let alone to all teachers and parents.
 Some regional offices only notified schools on 4 October that they could view the NCS at the offices of specific officials.
 Given that it is an almost impossible task to adequately study and evaluate a document of 1 400 pages in somebody else’s office within a period of 8 days, it indicates that it was not the intention of the education department to give teachers time to study the document and react meaningfully to it.

 d) In general, the education department reacted badly to requests from the public for the NCS to be posted to them.

 e) On the web page of the education department there was a hyperlink to the NCS from the main page.
 The hyperlink was removed two weeks before the closing date for comment.

 f) The education department did not take the trouble to make schools aware of the release of the NCS.
 In a survey of 100 schools in Gauteng in the last week of September, only 3 schools were aware of the NCS and only 2 had seen copies of it.Notwithstanding these obstacles, there was overwhelming reaction from the public against the NCS.
 The reaction consisted of thousands of letters to the press, letters to the education department and calls to parliamentarians.
 All of the large denominations in South Africa strongly criticised the curriculum.

 After the closing date, on 13 November 2001, public hearings were held, during which organisations could give oral input on the NCS.
 Although everybody could apply to make representation, the minister was able to choose whom he would allow to make representation.
 Although the minister said on radio the previous day that everybody would be heard, he only asked 19 organisations for input.
 The larger Afrikaans churches and Christian private schools were among those not permitted an opportunity to give input.
 During the public hearing there were demonstrations against the NCS in Cape Town and Pretoria.

 In spite of the public reaction, the final NCS was promulgated on 31 May 2002, with no important changes.
-Some of the most repulsive sections were take out of the learning area Life Skills and hidden away in the learning area Art and Culture.
+Some of the most repulsive sections were taken out of the learning area Life Skills and hidden away in the learning area Art and Culture.

 Anyone who did not go through the whole curriculum diligently would not have noticed this subtle shift.
 Click here to view submissions, presentations and media releases from that period.